medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 A receipt exeption terminates the Business Transaction.
 The following are receipt exceptions:

 - Syntax exceptions.
-There is invalid punctuation, vocabulary or grammar in the Business Document or Business Signal.
+There is invalid punctuation, vocabulary or grammar in the Business Document or Business Signal. (the expected most common in a Business Transaction)
 - Authorization exceptions.
-Roles are not authorized to participate in the BTA.
-Note that the receiving BSI can only identify this exception.
+Roles are not authorized to participate in the Business Transaction.
+Note that the receiving Business Service Interface can only identify this exception.
 - Signature exceptions.
 Business Documents are not signed for non-repudiation when required.
 - Sequence exceptions.
 The order or type of a Business Document or Business Signal is incorrect.